kurtoian13/EJS-todo-List/README.md

 # EJS-todo-List
 simple To Do list made with EJS.

+Download or clone

-Run npm install and npm will download the project and save it into your /node_modules/ folder.
+Run npm install

 open on http://localhost:3000/

+Add styling to fit your project

+or just

 add items you want To Do!!